 Disney’s PhotoPass gives guests the opportunity to have great high-resolution photos taken by Disney Photographers who are using state-of-the-art digital equipment, taking photos in some of the most picturesque locations.
 The best part?
 The whole family can be included in these professional shots, since Disney is taking the pictures!
 It’s a great way to get every member of your family in a few photos, even the typical cameraperson, and will allow guests the opportunity to create wonderful family memories.
 Go ahead – give it a try!

 Once you return home, your photos can then be accessed, shared, as well as ordered online.
-Our PhotoPass page includes information for both Walt Disney World and Disneyland resorts.
+Our PhotoPass page includes information for Walt Disney World resorts.

 PhotoPass Quick Link Reference: